ABOUT THE IBA

 Racquel Fraser

-Racquel Fraser a member of Ahtahkakoop Cree Nation and is the Executive Director of the IBA and a lawyer with extensive experience in Indigenous law and governance.She is deeply committed to advancing the legal rights of Indigenous peoples in Canada, with a focus on sovereignty, self-governance, and traditional governance systems.
+Racquel Fraser is a member of Ahtahkakoop Cree Nation and is the Executive Director of the IBA and a lawyer with extensive experience in Indigenous law and governance.
+She is deeply committed to advancing the legal rights of Indigenous peoples in Canada, with a focus on sovereignty, self-governance, and traditional governance systems.
 Racquel plays a key role in advocating for the recognition and application of Indigenous legal frameworks and is involved in the development of strategic initiatives that promote Indigenous jurisdiction and access to justice.

 Racquel holds a Bachelor of Arts degree in political science from the University of Lethbridge and a Juris Doctor from the University of Victoria.
-She also serves as a trustee of her First Nation’s economic development corporation and is a Board Director of the First Nations Power Authority.
+She also serves as a trustee of her First Nation’s economic development corporation and is a Board Member-at-Large of the First Nations Power Authority.

 Indigenous Peoples’ Counsel